Arts and Humanities Major

 Delve into the origins of moral beliefs, the relationship of ethics, philosophy, and law to one another, and the relevance of all three to decision-making.
 Learn about the theoretical frameworks you can bring to bear when addressing moral issues and investigate how ethical and philosophical analysis may be used to change political and social institutions for the better.

 History as a field of study is based on a set of methods to analyze the past, understand the foundations of the present, and at times anticipate the future.
 Historical analysis focuses on why changes did or did not occur in particular societies at various times, how these changes unfolded, the motivations of participants, and the influence that the past may have on the present.
 This course examines the creative responses of historians to the challenges they face in uncovering the past and addressing these issues.
 Students deal with questions such as what are the boundaries between historical and fictional narratives?
 How does who writes history affect what they write?
 If history is written by those in power, as is often stated, what tools does the historian have to write about the people without a history?
 What possibilities and limitations are inherent in different kinds of historical evidence, whether material objects, written texts, or digitized data sets?

-AH144 / Ethical Systems, Moral Dilemmas
+AH144 / Ethical Worldviews, Moral Dilemmas

 AH146 / Decoding Art and Literature